-For parent borrowers, the Federal Stafford Loan Program offers the Federal PLUS Loan.
-This enables a parent with good credit history to borrow funds to pay the education expenses of each student who is a dependent undergraduate student enrolled in at least six credit hours for each semester of the loan period.
+For parent borrowers, the Federal Direct Loan Program offers the Federal PLUS Loan.
+This enables a parent with good credit history to borrow funds to help pay the education expenses of an dependent undergraduate student enrolled in at least six credit hours for each semester of the loan period.

 The Hawkeye Community College Financial Aid office manages the processing of this loan and the Department of Education's Loan Servicing Center handles the servicing and repayment.